-OMWI attends yearly disability workshops at the Federal Dispute Resolution Conference and/or EEOC's Examining Conflicts in Employment Laws (EXCEL) training conference.
-Additionally, human resources staff are provided on-thejob training regarding the sourcing, use, and processing of various hiring appointing authorities and their associated required documentation.
+OMWI attended the annual disability workshops at the Federal Dispute Resolution Conference and/or EEOC's Examining Conflicts in Employment Laws (EXCEL) training conference.
+Additionally, human resources staff are provided on-the-job training regarding the sourcing, use, and processing of various hiring appointing authorities and their associated required documentation, including those related to PWD and PWTD.
 New HR specialists are trained by senior specialists on the agency disability program and responsibilities.
-OMWI's Disability Employment Program Manager keeps up to date through cyberFeds and other resources regarding disability issues.
+OMWI's Disability Employment Program Manager keeps up to date through cyberFEDS and other resources regarding disability issues.